strpc/easy_notifyer/README.md

     exceptions=OSError,        # can be tuple from exceptions as_attached=True,          # to send traceback as a file filename='bar_report.log'  # custom filename for attach
-    header='Testing for bar',  # first line in message-report )
-async def bar():
+    header='Testing for bar',  # first line in message-report. default: "Your program has crashed ☠️" ) async def bar():
     ...